MassMesh/autoygg/doc/SPEC.md

 ### ACL enabled
 * Allows only valid registrations with an ACL entry set to `access: true` to use the gateway
 * AccessListEnabled = true

-* AccessListEnabled = true
+## ACL Check Routine:
+* If ACL entry exists for client IP with Access: false
+  * Return access error
+* If AccessListEnabled=true and ACL entry does not exist for client IP with Access: true
+  * Return access error

 ## Endpoints
-  * `GET /info`: Returns GatewayOwner, Description, RequireRegistration, RequireApproval, AccessListEnabled
+  * `GET /info`: Returns GatewayOwner, Description, RequireRegistration, AccessListEnabled
   * `GET /register`:
-    * Return access error if ACL check fails
+    * If AccessListEnabled=true, apply ACLs, return access error if access denied
-    * If RequireRegistration=false: Disabled
-    * If RequireRegistration=true: Return registration status for user if found or 404
+    * If Registration is found, return status, otherwise return error
   * `POST /register`:
-    * Return access error if ACL check fails
-    * If RequireRegistration=false, Disabled
-    * If AccessListEnabled=true, apply AccessListFile, return access error if access denied
+    * If AccessListEnabled=true, apply ACLs, return access error if access denied
-    * If RequireRegistration=true, Store registration information with Approved=false
-      * Storing unapproved feels like the safer thing to do in case someone switches RequireApproval on and off
+    * If RequireRegistration=true: require ClientName, ClientEmail, ClientPhone to be populated, otherwise return error
+    * Create Registration, provision client
   * `POST /renew`:
-    * Return access error if ACL check fails
-    * If RequireRegistration=true: Deny unless approved registration found
-    * If AccessListEnabled=true, apply AccessListFile, return access error if access denied
+    * If AccessListEnabled=true, apply ACLs, return access error if access denied
-    * Assign lease, provision lease, and store in leases table
+    * If RequireRegistration=true: require ClientName, ClientEmail, ClientPhone to be populated, otherwise return error
+    * If Registration is found, extend lease expiry date, otherwise return error
   * `POST /release`:
-    * Return access error if ACL check fails
+    * If AccessListEnabled=true, apply ACLs, return access error if access denied
-    * Remove lease from leases, teardown lease, and return success.
+    * Remove Registration, unprovision client, and return success.
 Return 404 if lease doesn't exist
-  * ACL Check Routine:
-    * If acl entry exists for client IP with Access: false
-      * Return access error
-    * If AccessListEnabled=true and acl entry does not exist for client IP with Access: true
-      * Return access error

 # Client Operating Model